Here are the first audited statutory accounts for Lincolnshire Housing Partnership (LHP).

-As we did not come into being until 3 April 2018. our first audited statutory accounts for LHP won't be available until the late summer of 2019 but here are our Financial Statements and Value for Money documents published prior to the merger of Boston Mayflower and Shoreline.
+LHP came into being on 3 April 2018 and these are our Financial Statements and Value for Money documents published prior to the merger of Boston Mayflower and Shoreline.

 Our initial business plan is based on effective management of our existing estate and only adding to it on a prudent and modest basis plan.
 Our initial focus is consolidating the two organisations into LHP, while continuing our existing major repair programme.
 We concentrate on our core product, social housing with some shared ownership properties.
 We have a modest growth programme of both types of properties but do not have any exposure to outright sales.